RighteousSavant/-Anbernic-H700-Bootlogos/README.md

 According to the instructions shown at the [KNULLI Wiki Bootlogo Page](https://knulli.org/configure/customization/bootlogo/):

 · Eject the primary SD card from your KNULLI device and insert it into your computer.
-· Find the batocera partition on your SD card (and, if you are using Windows, ignore any warnings about broken/unformatted drives!)
+· Find the Batocera partition on your SD card (and, if you are using Windows, ignore any warnings about broken/unformatted drives!)
-· Locate bootlogo.bmp on your batocera partition and replace it with your new boot logo.
+· Locate **bootlogo.bmp** on your Batocera partition and replace it with your new boot logo.
 · Eject the SD card from your computer and put it back into your KNULLI device.
 · Turn on your KNULLI device and enjoy your custom boot logo.